-Students must complete a minimum of 55 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in the program must be completed with a 'C' or better.
+Students must complete a minimum of 52 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of 'C' or better.
 All courses must be completed at Southwestern before the Certificate of Completion Dental Assisting is awarded.